 He regularly provides advice and free instruction at his blog at SQLBlog.com and on Twitter (@AndyLeonard).
 When respected members of the SQL Server community have SSIS questions, they seek out Andy Leonard.

 Andy Leonard offers SQL Server Integration Services training:

-You will need to bring your laptop and you will need a version of SQL Server 2008 or newer - preferably 2008 R2 or 2012.
+You will need to bring your laptop and you will need a version of SQL Server 2014.
 SSIS will need to be installed and functioning.
-You can obtain a 180-day Trial Edition of SQL Server here.
+You can obtain a copy of the Evaluation Edition of SQL Server 2014 here.